trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

-Most of these global options that can be overridden externally by setting the cache variable ``${PROJECT_NAME}_<SOME_OPTION>`` should be documented in the `Project-Specific Build Quick Reference`_ document.
-A generic version of this document is found in `TribitsBuildQuickRef`_.
-Some of the more unusual options that might only be of interest to developers mentioned below may not be documented in `TribitsBuildQuickRef`_.
+Most of these global options that can be overridden externally by setting the cache variable ``${PROJECT_NAME}_<SOME_OPTION>`` should be documented in the `Project-Specific Build Reference`_ document.
+A generic version of this document is found in `TribitsBuildReference`_.
+Some of the more unusual options that might only be of interest to developers mentioned below may not be documented in `TribitsBuildReference`_.

 The global project-level TriBITS options for which defaults can be provided by a given TriBITS project are: